so-php/pubsub/README.md

         "number": 1.3,
         "of": "foo",
         "keys": {
-           "of any nesting level": true
+           "of any nesting level": "but be reasonable" }
-        }
     }
 }